From 'Dream Jobs' to Bussing Tables Again

 In addition to letting recipients hold jobs they previously couldn’t have, DACA also put people on the economic grid: They could finally get driver’s licenses, qualify for health insurance, and legally buy cars and homes.
 Hernandez, the KIND worker, had left Fresno initially because she was afraid of driving to work without a license, which she couldn’t previously get because of her immigration status.
 She’d already been pulled over twice and given tickets for driving without a license; she knew a third infraction might lead to jail time.
 DACA allowed her to get a license.
 Romero was finally able to get health insurance after DACA.
 Jonathan Jayes-Green, who migrated to Maryland from Panama when he was 13, was able to get a loan and finish college in four years, rather than stringing together jobs to pay for his education.
 Last year, he bought a house.

 Now, these privileges have been put on hold.
 Romero had been planning to buy a car, but is no longer sure he can fulfill a five-year loan.
 He’s gearing up for losing his job and his health insurance when his permit expires in 2019.
 I talked to a 35-year-old DACA recipient in Fresno named Maria Duran, who had been planning to buy a house soon, after having established good credit under DACA.
-DACA allowed her to get a full-time job for California Assembly member and start donating some of her income to nonprofits in her community.
+DACA allowed her to get a full-time job for a California Assembly member and start donating some of her income to nonprofits in her community.
 “It really opened a lot of doors for me that had not been open before,” she said.

 Gonzales, the Harvard professor, says DACA recipients have grown into lifestyles that gave them better careers, which allowed them to spend more, buying houses and cars and putting their kids into daycare.
 If Congress doesn’t revive the program, onetime DACA recipients will likely pare down their lifestyles, taking kids out of daycare, losing their cars, getting foreclosed on their homes.
 “This mechanism allowed them to live out the American Dream.
 If it gets taken away, what’s going to happen?” he said.
-The Cato Institute, a libertarian think tank, estimates that immediately deporting DACA recipients—something that Trump has said will not happen— could lead to $280 billion in lost economic growth over the next decade, mainly due to lost tax revenues and the absence of immigrants’ children, who tend to earn more than their parents.
+The Cato Institute, a libertarian think tank, estimates that immediately deporting DACA recipients—something that Trump has said will not happen—could lead to $280 billion in lost economic growth over the next decade, mainly due to lost tax revenues and the absence of immigrants’ children, who tend to earn more than their parents.

 And there are other dimensions to losing a job.
 When undocumented youth initially find that they won’t be able to live “normal” lives, they become disillusioned and depressed, according to Gonzales, who has studied how undocumented people react when they find out they are undocumented.
 They struggle mentally as they adjust their expectations of what they can achieve in American society, knowing that they can’t hold professional jobs.
 They “experience a tremendous fall,” he writes, after realizing that their hard work and educational achievement won’t garner the rewards they had thought they would.
 Many DACA recipients are now preparing for a similar fall.